About Honorary Fellowship

 Honorary Fellows typically receive their Fellowship diploma at Convocation, at a meeting of Council or at another appropriate Royal College event.

-Call for nominations to reopen October 2019
+Call for nomination closed — will reopen October 2020.

 Meet our 2018 Honorary Fellows